dotnet/runtime/src/setup/Documentation/design-docs/framework-version-resolution.md

    * By doing this for all references here, before the next loop, we minimize the number of re-try attempts.
 4. For each framework reference in `config fx references`:
 5. --> If the framework is not in `resolved frameworks` Then resolve the framework reference to the actual framework on disk
    * If the framework `name` already exists in the `newest fx references` resolve the currently processed reference with the one from the `newest fx references` (see above for the algorithm).
+   *Term "soft roll-forward" is used for this in the code*
      * The resolution will always pick the higher `version` and will consolidate the `rollForward` and `applyPatches` settings.
      * The resolution may fail if it's not possible to roll forward from one reference to the other.
      * Update the `newest fx references` with the resolved reference.
    * Probe for the framework on disk
+   *Term "hard roll-forward" is used for this in the code*
      * This follows the roll-forward rules as describe above.
    * If success add it to `resolved frameworks`
      * Parse the `.runtimeconfig.json` of the resolved framework and create a new `config fx references`.
 Make a recursive call back to Step 2 with this new `config fx references`.
-6. --> ElseIf the `version` is < resolved `version` Then perform a "soft" roll-forward to the resolved framework.
+6. --> ElseIf the `version` is < resolved `version` Then perform a "soft roll-forward" to the resolved framework.
    * We may fail here if not compatible.
 7. --> Else re-start the algorithm (goto Step 1) with new/clear state except for `newest fx references` so we attempt to use the newer version next time.